siberianfox/tinygwiki/TinyG-Developer-Notes.md

 The best way to understand the code is to read it.
 It's pretty well commented.
 Here are some additional developer notes:

-* [Notes on TinyG program structure and modules](https://github.com/synthetos/TinyG/wiki/Developer-Notes-Additional) that explain a few things that are too wordy for the code comments.
+* [Introduction to the TinyG code](https://github.com/synthetos/TinyG/wiki/Introduction-to-the-TinyG-Code-Base) that explain a few things that are too wordy for the code comments.
-* [Things we learned about github](https://github.com/synthetos/TinyG/wiki/Developer-Notes-Github), usually the hard way
+* [Things we learned about github](https://github.com/synthetos/TinyG/wiki/TinyG-Github-Notes), usually the hard way
 * [Programming TinyG with the Atmel AVRISP mkii Programmer](https://github.com/synthetos/TinyG/wiki/Programming-TinyG-with-the-Atmel-AVRISP-Mkii-Programmer)

 ## Set Up a Windows Compile Environment for TinyG